 - Make sure all other windows are shut. - Turn the fan on your heating or cooling system to its highest speed and select the control setting that will force outside air into your vehicle.
-See Climate Control System in the Index. - If you have air outlets on or under the instrument panel, open them all the way.
+See Climate Control System. - If you have air outlets on or under the instrument panel, open them all the way.

-See Engine Exhaust on page 2-31.
+See Engine Exhaust on page 2-30.